thekevinscott/ml-classifier/README.md

 });
 ```

-Any parameters provided will overwrite the initialized parameters and persist for the life of the model.
+Any parameters provided will take precedence over parameters provided to the constructor.

 `train` returns itself to allow for chaining.

+## `evaluate`
+`evaluate` accepts an array of images and an optional set of parameters.

+Any parameters provided will take precedence over parameters provided to the constructor.

 ## `predict`